School uniform: Contemporary

 In the United States, a movement toward using uniforms in state schools began when Bill Clinton addressed it in the 1996 State of the Union, saying: "If it means that teenagers will stop killing each other over designer jackets, then our public schools should be able to require their students to wear uniforms."
 As of 1998 approximately 25% of all U.S. public elementary, middle and junior high schools had adopted a uniform policy or were considering a policy, and two-thirds were implemented between 1995 and 1997.
 New York City's then-new schools chancellor, Rudy Crew, made it clear that he would not follow Clinton's idea.

-There are an abundance of theories and empirical studies looking at school uniforms, making statements about their effectiveness.
+There is an abundance of theories and empirical studies looking at school uniforms, making statements about their effectiveness.
 These theories and studies elaborate on the benefits and also the shortcomings of uniform policies.
 The issue of nature vs. nurture comes into play, as uniforms affect the perceptions of masculinity and femininity, over-simplify issues of gender classification, and attempt to suppress students' sexuality.
 Uniforms bring a variety of pros, cons, and major legal implications and controversies.

 There are two main empirical findings that are most often cited in the political rhetoric surrounding the uniform debate.
 One of these, the case study of the Long Beach Unified School District, is most often cited in support of school uniforms and their effectiveness whereas Effects of Student Uniforms on Attendance, Behavior Problems, Substance Use, and Academic Achievement is the most frequently cited research in opposition to the implementation of school uniform policies.